How many votes do you need to win a local election? In its most simple form, the winning formula is:

-This is all the voters in the district who are eligible to vote and can possibly vote in the election.
+This comprises all the voters in the district who are eligible to vote and can possibly vote in the election.

 What is the expected voter turnout?

 This is the expected number of votes cast in this election.
 Not every voter is going to vote.
 In this case, let history be your guide.
-If 40% of eligible voters voted in the last local election, and there is nothing that will change the situation, figure that the same 40% will vote again.
-It the election falls on a presidential election date, check what the turnout was during that year and use it for your baseline percentage.
+If 40% of eligible voters voted in the last local election, and all things being similar, you can figure that roughly 40% will vote again.
+It the election falls on a national election date in November, check what the turnout was during that year and use it for your baseline percentage.